Oil and petroleum products - a statistical overview

 Production of crude oil

-In Norway, one of the key European non-EU crude oil producers, production peaked in 2000 (163.6 Mtoe) and by 2014 it had decreased to less than half (76.9 Mtoe).
-EU candidate countries (Albania, Serbia and Turkey) have some production of crude oil however on a very small scale (in total 4.9 Mtoe in 2014).
+In Norway, one of the key European non-EU crude oil producers, production peaked in 2001 (159.2 Mtoe) and by 2013 it had decreased to less than half (75.1 Mtoe).
+Since then, Norwegian production increased, reaching 80.7 Mtoe in 2016, but fell in 2017 (79.2 Mtoe).
+EU candidate countries (Albania, Serbia and Turkey) have some production of crude oil, however on a rather small scale (in total near 4.6 Mtoe in 2017).
+The Energy Community contracting parties (Ukraine and Georgia) produced in 2017 1.5 Mtoe crude oil.
 These data are presented in Figure 1.

 Imports of crude oil